alexismch/ipl_2020_BIN2_pae/public_dev/README.md

 ----------------------------------------------------------------------------------------------------
-This directory hold an npm project used to generate a bundle with all css dependencies.
+This directory hold an npm project used to generate a bundle with all the css dependencies.
-It also generate JSDoc.
+It can also generate JSDoc.
 ----------------------------------------------------------------------------------------------------

 Warnings : DO NOT INSTALL NPM DEPENDENCIES IF YOU DONT KNOWN WHAT YOU ARE DOING